 Can I borrow a filter kit?

 You are welcome to borrow a Lee or Kase filter kit - including big stopper, little stopper and ND grads.
 Please ask in advance and advise of the filter ring sizes of any lenses you may be bringing.
-Lizzie is an ambassador for Lee Filters and Alex for Kase Filters so either system is available.
+Lizzie is an ambassador for Lee Filters.

 How much walking is involved?